-Gordon is a ranked lawyer with Chambers and Partners, who noted in their 2019 publication:
+Gordon is a ranked lawyer with Chambers and Partners, who noted:

 Gordon Barr is highly regarded by both peers and clients, who highlight his extensive experience in the market.
 One satisfied client remarked: “Gordon is very professional and has vast knowledge of DIFC employment laws.
 He always provides the right legal guidance and has good interpersonal skills.”
 Peers also “rate him very highly,” explaining: “He has been an employment lawyer his entire career,” elaborating that because of this, “he sees the bigger picture and is very pragmatic and practical”.

 Gordon is a regular speaker via UAE media outlets and at industry events, and has contributed to a number of significant legal publications.